techpmsap/Leonardo_IOT_ML_PW_2018/Exercise_01/Exercise_01.md

 1. At the end you should have a history with several different publications
 	![](images/39.png)

 1. Congratulations!
-You have successfully sent messages via MQTT using the Paho Client.
+You have successfully sent sensor data/messages via MQTT using the Paho Client.